|8||Summer 2016||Amended, approved and issued||Summer 2018|

 At the start of each half-term teachers are provided with the termly topics and the objectives that need to be covered.
 Included in this medium term plan is both statutory and non-statutory objectives that need to be covered and a list of key vocabulary which should be used by teachers and children during the topic.

 - short term/weekly – produced by the classroom teacher on a specific planning sheet.
-This is monitored termly by the maths subject leader.
+This is monitored regularly by the maths subject leader.

 Class teachers complete a weekly planning sheet for mathematics.
-These plans include 5 weekly warm-up activities including 2x number, 1 x handling data, 1x shape and space and 1x using and applying.
+These plans include 5 weekly warm-up activities including 2x number, 1x shape and space and 1x using and applying, where possible handling data is also re-visited in the metal warm up.
 Each lesson has a learning objective for the main part of the lesson and differentiation is made clear on the planning.
-The amount of support for each group is made clear and target children are highlighted in purple.
-At least once a fortnight a Patterns, puzzles and problems (PPP) lesson is taught, the aim of this lesson is for pupils to apply their mathematical learning to find a pattern or to solve puzzles or problems of some kind.
+The amount of support for each group is made clear.
+At least once a fortnight a Patterns, puzzles and problems (PPP) lesson is taught (frequency depends upon the key stage), the aim of this lesson is for pupils to apply their mathematical learning to find a pattern or to solve puzzles or problems of some kind.

-Mathematics is taught in the Foundation Stage and mathematical aspects of the children’s work are related to the objectives set out in the Early Learning Goals which underpin the curriculum planning for children aged three to five.
-Practitioners support children in developing their understanding of number and shape space and measure in a broad range of contexts in which they can explore, enjoy, learn, practise and talk about their developing understanding.
+Mathematics is taught in the Early Years and mathematical aspects of the children’s work are related to the objectives set out in the Early Learning Goals which underpin the curriculum planning for children aged three to five.
+Practitioners support children in developing their understanding of number and shape space and measure in a broad range of contexts in which they can explore, enjoy, learn, practise and talk about their developing understanding both indoor and outdoors.
 Practitioners offer opportunities for these skills to be practised, in order to give children confidence and competence in their use.

 Implementation, organisation and resources.